stefankeys/OtakingHugo/content/diary/2022/april.md

 The idea that a man who doesn't work has value, or in other words that it's okay for certain "wise men" to exist without working sounds silly.
 Rather I don't think the should be supported by the state but if they can live in idleness because of their personal circumstances, like if they own property or someone is willing to pay for them voluntarily, then that sort of person can have value too.

 People say that they value labour but honestly they only value certain kind of labour.
 Honestly, just ignore people.
-The book is very vague about what subject the protagonist was learning in university.
+The book is very vague about what subject the protypeonist was learning in university.
 I wonder if it will reveal what Sensei studied either.

 Kokoro feels very modern and it's kind of disappointing that since the 1940s nothing new has happened.
-The kind of experience that the protagonist had has just being replicated and democratised further but it has also become thinner and more shallow and individualistic.
+The kind of experience that the protypeonist had has just being replicated and democratised further but it has also become thinner and more shallow and individualistic.
 Now you don't need to meet your "Sensei" figure because you can just watch him through a digital screen.
-The protagonist says that his experience with Sensei was "spiritual" rather than material but I would say that it is more "emotional."
+The protypeonist says that his experience with Sensei was "spiritual" rather than material but I would say that it is more "emotional."

-Sensei says that the protagonist seeking for friendship with Sensei was just as a preparation for love with a woman.
+Sensei says that the protypeonist seeking for friendship with Sensei was just as a preparation for love with a woman.
 When I first read this passage it rang a lot more truer, that friendship is training for love with a woman.
 It certainly seemed that way, and in a sense it is true a bond between a woman and a man is less transient for the simple reason that you are stuck with each other once you are married whereas if you don't feel like meeting a friend you can usually avoid him.
 Then again I have heard of married couples virtually becoming room mates who barely talk to each other.

 Now that I am neither interested in friendship with a Mentor nor in romance, it rings less true.
 But it is true that the infatuation that a young "literary" man can feel towards an older mentor literary figure, even a dead writer, can be rather like a simulacra of romance in lieu of actual romance.

-I wonder what did Sensei want out of the protagonist.
+I wonder what did Sensei want out of the protypeonist.
 With a lot of "father-figure-intellectual" Youtubers these days, the answer is simple, money and popularity...
-But the protagonist could give neither of these things to Sensei.
+But the protypeonist could give neither of these things to Sensei.

-The contrast between Sensei and the protagonist's country bumpkin father was also relate-able to me.
+The contrast between Sensei and the protypeonist's country bumpkin father was also relate-able to me.
 Education really feels like it is designed to drive parents and children apart, especially when the parent is not educated, it has this effect.
 No, it is not simply a matter of looking down on uneducated parents by ungrateful sons, but rather there is nothing in common in terms of interests, there is no point in even starting to explain.

 Maybe Sensei wanted understanding, for someone to understand him.
-No, that's what the protagonist wanted from Sensei.
-I do relate more to Sensei than the protagonist now, including his misanthropic views.
+No, that's what the protypeonist wanted from Sensei.
+I do relate more to Sensei than the protypeonist now, including his misanthropic views.
 Sensei wanted his money, that much is certain in the first half of the novel.
 Maybe when I re-read the second half I will understand.

 At a certain point the Emperor Meiji dies (that's the emperor before Hirohito, I think) and a general called Nogi kills himself to atone for losing a banner during a battle many years ago or something like that.
 The characters are sad about this.
 If the Queen were to die tomorrow, or if any other political figure anywhere were to die, I wouldn't feel a thing.
 Maybe there was a time when I would have felt a thing...
 But I guess my misanthropy has extinguished any feeling of patriotism and identification with any group.